Expertise

 Genital Herpes

 Genital herpes is a common sexually transmitted infection (STI) caused by the herpes simplex virus (HSV), usually type 2 (HSV-2).
 It causes outbreaks of painful sores or blisters in the genital or anal area.
 Antiviral medications can manage symptoms and reduce transmission.
-Key Facts Common Symptoms How is it Spread?
-Testing & Diagnosis Treatment Options Frequently
+Key Facts Common Symptoms How is it spread?
+Testing & Diagnosis Treatment options Frequently

 Genital Herpes Read More »